aj-r/MathExtension/README.md

 The `Rational` class works will all standard mathematical and comparison operators.

-Supported framework versions: 4.0, 4.5
+Supports .NET standard 1.1, .NET framework 4.0